 Figure 7.Based on the biological survival curve in yeast, Tc is the midpoint of chronological life span and Tg is the midpoint of genome instability.
 In normal aging, a decrease in viability precedes an increase in genomic instability (Qin et al. 2008).

-Figure 8. s based on H2O2 -treated cells s- M2-8*.
+Figure 8.
+A shows the general sigmoidal trend of viability and genomic integrity based on H2O2 -treated cells.
+B shows the H2O2 dose-response curve of strain M2-8*.
 At a Cb of approximately 0.025, the percentage of black colonies should have doubled from the initial quantity at a 0% H2O2 dosage.
 At a Cv of 0.05, the initial concentration total colonies decreased by approximately one-half indicated by the blue curve.

 Figure 10.
 Genome tolerance (Cb) and viability tolerance (Cv) to H2O2 induction varies by strain backgrounds.
 Cells with a greater tolerance to H2O2 have a longer CLS.
 Strain YPS128 has the shortest life span and has the least tolerance to H2O2since it has a larger Cb/Cv ratio.
 M13 has the longest life span, which corresponds to a smaller Cb/Cv ratio.